Back to articles

 Principle of Electroporator

-Electroporation has five fundamental principles: cell membrane permeabilization, electrical pulses, pore formation, uptake of genetic material, and cellular recovery.
+Electroporation proceeds in five stages: cell membrane permeabilization, electrical pulses, pore formation, uptake of genetic material, and cellular recovery.

-However, the successful completion of electroporation depends on factors like electrical pulse voltage, durage, number, types of cells used, and the introduced genetic material’s size and type.
+However, the successful completion of electroporation depends on factors like pulse voltage, duration, and number, the type of cells used, and the introduced genetic material’s size and type.
 The optimization of these parameters is critical to achieve efficient electroporation and ensure cell viability.

 Parts of Electroporator